Inventory Replenishment Workflow – Detailed Guide

 - Click on the PO to open details

-- Review the items and totals
+- Review the items and totals.
+The PO detail page includes:

 - Confirm the PO by clicking Confirm button (changes status from Draft to Confirmed)